Capillary/ecom-api-document/source/includes/_order.md

 1000 | Unhandled exception
 1003 | Authentication failed
 1004 | Successful
-1016 | Invalid Input
-1009 | No record found
-1003 | Authentication failed
-1030 | Service is not authorized
 1005 | Order authorized
 1006 | Order id is not available
 1007 | Updated successfully